zanerock/cloudsite/README.md

 20. On the 'Assign permission sets' page, select 'CloudsiteManager' and click 'Next'.
 21. Review and click 'Submit'.
 22. Just to make things a little nicer, let's rename your SSO access portal page.
 On the right hand side, in the 'Settings summary' box, click 'Edit' next to 'Instance name'.
-23. Choose a (free) instance name; this could be based on your own name or your organization's.
+23. Choose an available instance name; this could be based on your own name or your organization's.
 We used 'liquid-labs'.
 24. You should receive an email titled something like 'Invitation to join AWS IAM Identity Center'.
 Open that email and click the 'Accept invitation'.
 This will take you to AWS Identity Center and ask you to create a password for the account.

 #### Local SSO configuration and authentication